iAhmadGad/Hakam/README.md

 git clone --depth 1 https://github.com/iAhmadGad/hakam.git && cd hakam && make install
 ```

-## Manual

-### Test File
+## Test File

-Hakam reads json files to compile، execute, and then test your solution code.
+Test file is a json file hakam uses to compile، execute, and then test your solution code.

-Here is an example:
+Here is an example of Test file:

 ```json
 {